matthiasn/talk-transcripts/Hickey_Rich/AreWeThereYet.md

 Do we have time for questions?
 I know we’re running late.
 Okay.
 Any questions?
 Yes?

-[Audience member 1] So variation [imperceptible 01:04:46] has been given at every functional program language conference for the last 20 years and they’ve been wrong for 20 years.
+[Audience member 1] So a variation on this talk has been given at every functional program language conference for the last 20 years and they’ve been wrong for 20 years.
 So why do you think that this thought will be wrong or not wrong?

 [Rich Hickey] Well, I don’t know what those talks were, but from what I’ve seen, functional programming, in many respects, just tries to get time out of the way.